gregorriegler/polybar-egg-timer/README.md

 ## What you should know
 The Egg-Timer is built of two scripts.

-- `egg_timer.py`, which runs the timer and is displayed in your bar. it listens for commands on a socket.
+- `egg_timer.py`, which runs the timer and is displayed in your bar.
+It listens for commands on a socket.
 - `egg_timer_control.py`, which you can use to send commands to the timer.

 ## egg_timer.py